 Renting a Car in Mexico Online & Hidden Costs

 The problem is booking online.
-Once you walk to the counter to pick up your car, you’ll suddenly be bombed with an additional cost of compulsory insurance, service fees, and other things.
+Once you walk to the counter to pick up your car, you’ll suddenly be bombarded with an additional cost of compulsory insurance, service fees, and other things.

-Many major online travel booking sites will deceive you when it comes to Mexican Liability Insurance.
-I saw quotes such as ‘car rentals in Mexico from $5/day’ everywhere.
+Many major online travel booking sites will deceive you when it comes to Mexican Liability Insurance, but it’s not technically their fault.

 Many times I had a car booked for $5 online that came up to $200 upon arrival.
 Why?